ghtyrant/libsooshi/README.md

  * gio
  * gobject

 For Bluetooth communication, BlueZ is required.
-Make sure it's a recent version which supports BLE/GATT.
+Make sure it's a recent version which supports BLE/GATT (I have tested this with 5.46.r27.g5a765af1c-1).
 You most likely will have to enable experimental support (run bluetoothd with --experimental).